opensearch-project/project-website/_posts/2023-06-05-opensearch-hadoop-launch.markdown

 ## Get started today!

-This connector is a crucial tool for anyone looking to leverage the full power of OpenSearch alongside their Hadoop ecosystem.
-Download and start using it today.
+The OpenSearch-Hadoop connector is a must-have tool for anyone looking to leverage the full power of OpenSearch alongside their Hadoop ecosystem.
+Download and get started today, available on the OpenSearch Downloads page.